 If you need a trail camera that you can leave out in the field for longer periods, the Spypoint Solar-W is an ideal solution.
 This trail cam runs on its own lithium ion rechargeable battery, which is powered via the solar panel on top of the device, although it can also be powered by six AA batteries.

 It has a decent trigger speed of 0.07 seconds and 42 super-low-glow LEDs to light subjects in the dark.
 It offers up to a long minute and a half of video recording time but, sadly, its footage is limited to 720P video recording and 12MP stills.

-At only five inches tall, this ultra compact trail camera makes the most of its size with a whopping 20MP stills capture.
-As long as users aren't bothered with audio recording then the Force-20 is for those who want something small and compact with an entry-level price tag.
-It triggers at 0.7 seconds, has an illumination range of up to 80 feet, and operates in temperatures between -30 °C and +50 °C.
+At only five inches tall, the ultra-compact Spypoint Force-20 Trail has some impressive specs for its size, capturing 20MP stills.
+As long as you aren't fussed about audio recording, the Force-20 is ideal if you want something small and compact with an entry-level price tag.
+It triggers at 0.7 seconds, has an illumination range of up to 80 feet and operates in temperatures between -30 °C and +50 °C.